-Foot drop is sometimes caused by an overgrowth of bone in the spinal canal or by a tumor or cyst pressing on the nerve in the knee or spine.
+Foot drop is sometimes caused by a mass pushing on a nerve.
+This can be an overgrowth of bone in the spinal canal or a tumor or cyst pressing on the nerve in the knee or spine.
 Imaging tests can help pinpoint these types of problems.

 - X-rays.
 Plain X-rays use a low level of radiation to visualize a soft tissue mass or a bone lesion that might be causing your symptoms.

 - Ultrasound.
 This technology, which uses sound waves to create images of internal structures, can check for cysts or tumors on the nerve or show swelling on the nerve from compression.

 - CT scan.
 This combines X-ray images taken from many different angles to form cross-sectional views of structures within the body.